abusuioc/from-gms-to-hms/README.md

-### Step 4: Integrate HMS into your apps
+### Step 4: Preparations for the HMS integration into your apps

 Before using any of the HMS SDKs  (see full offering here: https://developer.huawei.com/consumer/en/hms) there are several configuration steps.

 They are detailed [here](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-get-started) and again in this [codelab](https://developer.huawei.com/consumer/en/codelab/HMSPreparation/index.html#0), but let's do a short summary of every step.

-##### Create a project
+##### Create a project in AG

 It can have any name (not visible to users) and you need to link to it the app(s) that will share the project's configuration.
+Create a new project from AG -> *My projects*.

 ##### Generate a agconnect-services.json

-Your app's Android project has to contain a special configuration file - same as for Google Play and their *google-services.json*.
+Your app's Android project has to contain a special configuration file - same as for Google Play and the *google-services.json*.
 This file can be easily generated from AG immediately after creating a new app on the portal or at any time from *App Information* under *General information*.
 Later changes in the used AG APIs could add additional information to the file, so you might need to re-generate it.

 Back to your Android project, place the file under the module that uses HMS SDKs (usually that's the main module  */app*).